the-hempcoin-foundation/SilentDragon/README.md

-# SilentDragon
+# HempPay

-SilentDragon desktop wallet for HUSH ($HUSH) runs on Linux, Windows and macOS.
+SilentDragon desktop wallet for THC ($THC) runs on Linux, Windows and macOS.
 This is experimental software under active development!

 ![Screenshots](silentdragon.png?raw=true)